MicrosoftDocs/Devices-docs/surface/wake-on-power-for-surface.md

     :::image type="content" source="images/wake-on-power-for-surface/wake-on-power-for-surface-5.png" alt-text="One the Welcome page, select Next.":::
 4. Restart your device.

-Wake on Power is now configured.
+Wake-on-Power is now configured.
 To test the settings, turn off your device, disconnect the power, and then reconnect the power.
 The device should start automatically.

 ## References